kristoffer-dyrkorn/software-renderer/README.md

 ## Why?

-To explore how a rendering pipeline - and, especially, a modern rasterizer - looks like.
+To explore how a rendering pipeline - and, especially, a rasterizer - looks like.
 Also, an experiment on how fast a CPU-based renderer can become.

 ## Features

 This is implemented now:

-- drag and drop OBJ files to render them
+- dragging and dropping of OBJ files to open and render them
-- full transform pipeline
+- full transform pipeline (local, world, camera, clip and screen spaces)
-- will generate vertex normals if not present in the OBJ
+- creation of vertex normals (if not present in the OBJ)
 - backface culling
 - z buffering, optimized for numerical precision
-- flat, Gouraud and Phong shading
+- flat, Gouraud and Lambert shading
 - simple viewport clipping
 - reasonably optimized code